Hugh Freeze on calls for his firing ‘we all know what we sign up for’

 Hugh Freeze didn’t hide behind excuses or deflect blame.
 “Zero excuses,” he said flatly after Auburn’s 10–3 home loss to Kentucky dropped the Tigers to 4–5.
 “It’s unacceptable the way we’re playing.”

 Auburn managed just 123 passing yards and failed to reach the end zone for the second time this season, wasting another strong defensive effort.
-In their most recent eight quarters of play, the Tigers have managed to score just a single touchdown.
+The Tigers have now scored only one touchdown in their last eight quarters.

-Ashton Daniels, the quarterback, threw for 108 yards on 13-of-28 completions, also tossing an interception, and added 48 rushing yards.
+Quarterback Ashton Daniels completed 13-of-28 passes for 108 yards and an interception while rushing for 48 more.
 Backup Jackson Arnold briefly replaced him in the second half before Freeze turned back to Daniels.
 “He should have turned some loose in the first half,” Freeze said.
 “Then we wanted to see if Jackson could give us a spark.
 He’s a little more elusive in the pocket.”

 Kentucky’s defense, ranked near the bottom of the SEC against the pass entering the night, kept Auburn’s aerial attack bottled up.
 “We really struggled to protect tonight,” Freeze admitted.
 “They did a nice job with their twist games.
 Every time we had something going, we’d give up a sack or get behind the chains.”